omar-polo/mymenu/mymenu.1.md

 > the left and right border and the third for the bottom border.
 If four
 > value are given, they'll be applied to the respective border
 > clockwise.
 Other values will be ignored.
 The default value is 0.

+> This particular option accepts a percentage (e.g. 10%) relative to the
+> window's width.

 MyMenu.border.color